m-hemma-k/CYP2D6-GenoMatcher/README.md

 #### *For Research Use Only*
 This repository contains Python scripts designed to process haplotype data from PharmVar and analyze input variant data formatted as a VCF (Variant Call Format) file.
 The tool focuses specifically on the **CYP2D6 gene**, providing an efficient workflow for filtering, combining, and analyzing haplotypes to ultimately determine genotypes.

+The current version of the program is designed to extract the Copy Number Variation (CNV) value specifically for exon 9.
+This functionality is based on the Thermo Fisher Scientific assay Hs00010001_cn.
+To ensure proper usage and interpretation of the assay data, users are advised to carefully read the instructions provided on the official Thermo Fisher website: [Thermo Fisher Assay Hs00010001_cn](https://www.thermofisher.com/order/genome-database/details/copy-number/Hs00010001_cn).

 ---

 ## Features